 “Jacky ge,” Joanne spoke up.
 “You never said anything, but I know you always miss this place.
 You can rest now.”
 Tears were welling up in her eyes, threatening to flow out.
 “Don’t you worry about being alone…” Her voice broke.

 Calvin placed his hands around her shoulders.

 “Because…” Joanne continued.
 “Sophia jie will always be by your side.
 And…” She brought her hands up to cover her mouth, sniffing at the same time.
-“We will always come visit you.”
+“We will always come to visit you.”

 Indeed, they had returned to civilization from the island that most of them had sought shelter from for all these past years–as the three leaders had promised.
 They had burned Jacky’s body after he passed away and took the ashes back to the mainland.
 Joanne knew Jacky could only find whatever that was left of peace in their life at the old house where they grew up.
-She had suggested in burying him around there.
+She had suggested burying him around there.
 It was also the reason why Sophia had built her new habitat nearby, wanting to stay close.
 Sophia was used to seclusion.
 She preferred it that way.
-It suited her lifestyle more than any one of them.
+It suited her lifestyle more than anyone of them.